A young researcher's guide to writing a clinical case report

 Case studies are a vehicle for doctors around the world to share their experiences with handling challenging patient cases.
 These can be valuable sources of information and guidance for clinical practitioners when faced with puzzling or challenging conditions in patients they attend to.

 If you have any doubts or questions, you can post them in the comments section below.
-Alternatively, you can also post a question to Dr. Eddy if you are facing a problem and need expert publication advice.
+Alternatively, you can also post a question on our Q&A forum, if you are facing a problem and need expert publication advice.